callumflack/callum-flack-design/content/pages/about.comp.md

 <!-- Schedule: <a class="icon-targetBlank" target="_blank" href="https://calendly.com/callumflack">callumflack</a> -->

-You can also find me at these internet places:
+You can also find me on these internet places:

 - <a class="icon-targetBlank" target="_blank" href="https://www.instagram.com/callumflack/">Instagram</a>
 - <a class="icon-targetBlank" target="_blank" href="https://github.com/callumflack">Github</a>